openknowledge/mlops-m3/README.md

     127.0.0.1       tekton.localhost
 ```

+#### Hosts on Windows (including WSL)

+Add those routes to `C:/WINDOWS/system32/drivers/etc/hosts` as admin (e.g. by starting PowerShell as Admin and start editor from there).
+It is safest to reboot Windows after doing so.
+Routes will automatically be added to WSL `/etc/hosts` as well.

 #### If you dont have Admin permissions or dont want to edit your hosts file

 All of the services required and listed above are also exposed via NodePorts and extra Portmappings